-Strengthening your core with crunches can improve overall core muscle function, and this can help improve sport performance and promote balance and stabilization in other exercises you perform.
+Strengthening your abdominals with crunches can improve overall core muscle function, and this can help improve sport performance and promote balance and stabilization in other exercises you perform.
 They also help improve posture and reduce belly fat.

 The reason crunches are considered a go-to exercise is because they cause growth in muscle size, also known as hypertrophy, of the rectus abdominis muscle.
 So, if you’re looking to tone your ab muscles, crunches are the perfect move to master.